emissary-ingress/emissary/docs/reference/filter-reference.md

    If `grantType: "AuthorizationCode"`, then the `openid` scope value is always included in the requested scope, even if it is not listed in the `FilterPolicy` argument.

-   If `grantType: "ClientCredentials"` or `grantType: "Password"`, then the default scope is empty.
+   If `grantType: "ClientCredentials"`, then the default scope is empty.
 If your identity provider does not have a default scope, then you will need to configure one here.

    As a special case, if the `offline_access` scope value is requested, but not included in the response then access is not forbidden.
 With many identity providers, requesting the `offline_access` scope is necessary to receive a Refresh Token.

    The ordering of scope values does not matter, and is ignored.

- - `insteadOfRedirect`: An action to perform instead of redirecting the User-Agent to the identity provider, when using `grantType: "AuthorizationCode"`.
+ - `insteadOfRedirect`: An action to perform instead of redirecting the User-Agent to the identity provider.
 By default, if the User-Agent does not have a currently-authenticated session, then the Ambassador Edge Stack will redirect the User-Agent to the identity provider.
 Setting `insteadOfRedirect` allows you to modify this behavior. `insteadOfRedirect` does nothing when `grantType:
    "ClientCredentials"`, because the Ambassador Edge Stack will never